yegekucuk/git2mind/README.md

 - **AI Context Preparation** - Prepare repositories for LLM analysis
 - **Project Auditing** - Quick overview of project structure and content

-## 🙏 Acknowledgments

-- Inspired by the need to make repositories more accessible to AI models
-- Built with Python standard library for maximum compatibility

 ## 📝 License

 - Author: Yunus Ege Küçük